CORE 1000: The Most Human Computer

 Related Reading: Ch.
 1 in the Most Human Human

-Please note that the bots in exercise 3 and 4, Cleverbot and Blenderbot, use human input from previous conversations to come up with their responses.
+Please note that somebots, such as Cleverbot and Blenderbot, use human input from previous conversations to come up with their responses.
 As such, their statements may contain objectionable or offensive content.
 Feel free to skip these bots or to stop using them if you are at all uncomfortable.

 Reflection Activities

-As we begin to think more seriously about the Turing Test and what it could mean, we should have some real interactions with chat bots.
-Each of the exercises below will ask you to interact with a chat bot or other program that generates text.
+As we begin to think more seriously about how want machines to interact with us, we should have some real interactions with current and historic chat bots.
+Each of the exercises below will ask you to interact with a chat bot.

-Since you know these are machines, you might be tempted to "dissect" the chat bots with unusual or leading prompts.
-That's fine, but I would also encourage you to imagine yourself having an earnest "cold converation" with the bot as well.
-Pretend you don't know the thing on the other end is a computer.
+Given our conversations so far, you might be tempted to "dissect" the chat bots with unusual or leading prompts.
+That's natural!
+I would also encourage you to imagine yourself having an earnest "cold converation" with the bot as well.
+What if, like the hapless user in the story about MGonz, you accidentally start texting with something you thought was a human?
+What would you think about the "person" on the other end?
+Is there any point at which you seriously start questioning their humanity?

 Exercise 1: ELIZA - First Chatbot (1960's)